saifalfalah/react-handbook/content/react-components/index.md

 description: 'A brief introduction to React Components'
 ---

 A component is one isolated piece of interface.
 For example in a typical blog homepage you might find the Sidebar component, and the Blog Posts List component.
-They are in turn composed by components themselves, so you could have a list of Blog post components, each for every blog post, and each with its own peculiar properties.
+They are in turn composed of components themselves, so you could have a list of Blog post components, each for every blog post, and each with its own peculiar properties.

 ![A react component](1.png)